 The creative process behind writing is certainly no different.
 There are, however, unique challenges that come with a higher-volume editorial endeavor.
 Sustaining a high-quality, high-value blog property requires a specialized strategy, process and significant resources in time and people.
 Those people are going to get blocked or run dry frequently.
 One of the best process tools for delivering a consistent flow of quality content is a solid blog post template.

-Today, we’d like to share our template with you.
+Today, we’d like to share our template with you (MS Word format).

 As mentioned previously, having a guide or framework can play a huge role in turning a trickle of an idea into something that makes it rain.
-We’ve used and fine-tuned this particular template over the past decade and its guidance has never failed our small team of content nerds.
-We’ve built our readership significantly with a solid strategy, regular planning and consistent quality.
+We’ve used and fine-tuned this particular template over the past decade, and its guidance has never failed our small team of content nerds.
+We’ve built our readership significantly with a solid strategy, regular content planning, and consistent quality.
 Beyond that, a good blog post template has many other benefits:

 - It helps you gather and organize your thoughts